Top 10 Emmental Cheese Substitutes for Your Recipes – Out of Stock? Try These!

 Production

 Although it originates from Norway, Jarlsberg cheese is now also produced in Ireland and the USA.
 Despite the different production sites, the secret recipe and bacterial culture come from TINE’s factory in Norway.
+The cheese undergoes a unique culturing process that creates its characteristic large holes and mild, nutty flavor.

 Features